Tylouw/robotik_projekt_malroboter/README.md

 ```

-There are three ROS2 launch files to start the different partis of the project.
+There are three ROS2 launch files to start the different parts of the project.

 This command is used to establish a connection between the UR5e and the remote controller.